Co Kildare Death Notices: Friday, 2 August, 2019

 Leeson, Kilian Patrick, Coolagh, Kilmeague, Co.
 Kildare, July 31st 2019, beloved grandson of the late Paddy & Lily, deeply regretted by his loving parents Niall & Loretta, sister Lynne, grandparents Kit & Bernadette, aunts, uncles, cousins, extended family & friends.

-Reposing at his residence on Thursday from 4pm, with prayers at 8pm.
-Removal on Friday at 3pm to arrive at St. Patrick's Church, Celbridge for 3.30pm funeral Mass, followed by burial in Donacomper Cemetery.
-Family flowers only please.
-Donations, if desired, to St. Francis Hospice, Blanchardstown.
+Reposing at his residence for family only please.
+Removal on Sunday at 10am to arrive at the Church of the Most Holy Trinity, Allen for 10.30am Funeral Mass, followed by burial in the adjoining cemetery.
+House private please.

 The death has occurred of Peter Doyle